 When you’re in love with someone but find it necessary to continually criticize and complain because they are not like someone or don’t do the same things as another person does for a friend, that’s ill-treatment of your partner.
 It demeans and diminishes self-esteem.

 If you truly love your partner, there should be no comparatives.
-You should appreciate all the eccentricities, the uniqueness, quirks, and flaws, with no anticipation that this person will in any way mimic the behavior of anyone else and sadness if someone were to copy what you have.
+You should appreciate all the eccentricities, uniqueness, quirks, and flaws, with no anticipation that this person will in any way mimic the behavior of anyone else and sadness if someone were to copy what you have.

 9. How would you feel

 It would be best never to compare relationships because the tables could easily be switched.
-It wouldn’t be nice to be caught on the other end of someone showing dissatisfaction in the partnership or a desire for characteristics that don’t come naturally for you.
+It wouldn’t be nice to be caught on the other end of someone showing dissatisfaction in the partnership or a desire for characteristics that don’t come naturally to you.

-If you find yourself about to compare relationships, think back to why you chose this person, remember why you love them, why your relationship works, and let the comparisons go.
+If you find yourself about to compare relationships, think back to why you chose this person, remember why you love them, and why your relationship works, and let the comparisons go.